hotsphink/sfink-tools/mozilla.md

 Workspace management
 ====================

 So being able to jump all over your various feature bookmarks and things is cool, but I'm working with C++ here, and I hate touching files unnecessarily because it means a slow and painful rebuild.
 Personally, I keep two checkouts, ~/src/mozilla and ~/src/mozilla2.
 If I were more disciplined about disk space, I'd probably have a few more.
 Most people have several more.
-I used to have clever schemes of updating a master repository and then having all the others pull from it, but newer hg (and my DSL, I guess) is fast enough that I now just `hg pull unified` manually whenever I need to.
+I used to have clever schemes of updating a master repository and then having all the others pull from it, but newer hg (and my network) is fast enough that I now just `hg pull unified` manually whenever I need to.
 I use the default objdir, located in the top directory of my source checkout, because I like to be able to run hg commands from within the objdir.
 But I suspect it messes me up because hg and watchman have to deal with a whole bunch of files within the checkout area that they don't care about.

 watchman
 --------